jkreps/azkaban/contrib/mr-kluj/README.md

 **How it works**

-MR.Kluj is built on the idea that there are four parts to every map reduce job:
+Mr.Kluj is built on the idea that there are four parts to every map reduce job:

     1. Starter
     2. Mapper